tigressine/escala/tests/MANUAL_TESTS.md

 *I want to have an interactive menu capable of properly leading the user to the game.*
 When you first run the game, make sure that the menu is properly loading.

+*I want .*
+When you first run the game, make sure that the menu is properly loading.